 You will need to arrive at our Meeting Spot at the time provided to you on the day prior to your ski trip dates.
 For example, if your trip dates are January 12-15, you will be coming up to the lodge on January 11th, skiing the 12, 13, 14, 15 then heading out the evening of the 15th.

-Prior to January 5 we travel from our Meeting Spot off of Avoca Rd to the lodge via company bus and snowcat.
-From January 5 until the end of the season we go via helicopter.
-This will cost an additional $200 CAD for the return trip.
+Please note: Starting for the 2019/2020 season all guests will be flown into the lodge starting right from the first trip and will run all season!
+Cost is $110.00 CAD each way for the helicopter transfer to & from the lodge.
 Since the helicopter flight is weather dependent it will be paid directly to Glacier Helicopters after your trip once we know if you were able to fly in and out.

 If you plan to travel from the east, please note that during the winter time Roger’s Pass is especially susceptible to delays and closures.
 For this reason, we recommend that guests do NOT fly into Calgary and ski in the Rockies prior to your trip.
 It is much more sensible to fly into Kelowna and ski Big White or Silver Star – since there are no high mountain passes between these resorts and Mustang Powder.
 See Travel Tips for more info or visit the following websites